AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/Labs/backend_api/README.md

 ## Overview

-The backend api is a Python FastAPI application that will expose endpoints for the frontend application to interact with.
+The backend api is a Node.js web application, using Express and Swagger, that will expose endpoints for the frontend application to interact with.
 The backend api is a containerized application that will be deployed to [Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview).

 ## Clone the backend repository